Syria

 Recommendations for Action

-- Syria should create the necessary structures to oversee an efficient mine action programme, namely, a national mine action centre (NMAC) and a national mine action authority (NMAA).
+• Syria should create the necessary structures to oversee an efficient mine action programme, namely: a national mine action centre (NMAC), a national mine action authority (NMAA), and a centralised information management (IM) system.
 The process should be underpinned by the adoption of mine action legislation and a multiyear strategic plan.